as-ideas/oil/README.md

 ### Labels

 The labels are configured in you configuration.
-There are three options.
+There are two options.
 The "localeId" and the "version" will be stored in the consent information for the user.

 * Store your locale object as 'locale' in the oil.js configuration (lowest priority)